-Mount Fuji stands in Shizuoka Prefecture about 100 kilometers west of Tokyo.
-It is Japan’s highest mountain at 3,776m and has been revered for millennia with its snow-capped peak and perfectly tapered slopes the subject of countless works of art.
-Climbing the mountain is a rite of passage for many Japanese—about 300,000 people tread up one of the four main trails every year (the weekends of late July and August see about 8,000 people ascend the mountain each day), many to see the sunrise from the summit.
+Mount Fuji (富士山, Fujisan) stands in Shizuoka Prefecture about 100 kilometers west of Tokyo.
+It is Japan’s highest mountain at 3,776 meters, and has been revered for millennia—its snow-capped peak and perfectly tapered slopes the subject of countless works of art.
+Climbing the mountain is a rite of passage for many Japanese and about 300,000 people tread up one of the four main trails every year (the weekends of late July and August see about 8,000 people ascend the mountain each day), many to see the sunrise from the summit.

 When can I climb?

-The official climbing season is from early July to mid-September.
+The official climbing season is from early July to mid-September (see here for the official dates).
 Outside of these months the huts on the trails close and an ascent of the mountain is dangerous and strongly discouraged.

-Taken by 70% of climbers.
-Good facilities at the start of the trail and many huts along the route.
+- Yoshida Trail.
+This is the most popular route taken by 70% of climbers.
+Good facilities at the start and many huts along the route.

+- Fujinomiya Trail.
+The second most trodden route after the Yoshida Trail.
 One shop and information office at the start of the trail.
-Descent is along the same route as the ascent which may lead to congestion
+Descent is along the same route as the ascent which may lead to congestion.

+- Subashiri Trail.
 Starting station is not well developed.
 Meets the Yoshida Trail at the Old 8th Station hut.
+Harder then both the Yoshida Trail and Fujinomiya Trail.

-Longest and most difficult trail (starting point is 1,440m), but the Osunabashiri (“Great Sand Run”) down is one of the quickest, letting you descend in leaps and bounds for the small price of a boot full of sand.
-Very few huts along the trail (the first is at 3,000m)
+- Gotemba Trail.
+The longest and most difficult trail (starting point is 1,440m), but the Osunabashiri (“Great Sand Run”) down is one of the quickest, letting you descend in leaps and bounds for the small price of a boot full of sand.
+Very few huts along the trail (the first is at 3,000m).
+The Gotemba Trail is the most difficult of the four routes.

 The Yoshida Route